THE BURGENLAND BUNCH NEWS - No. 154

 location of Edlitz, a sizable number of marriages took place within the

 Germanic-speaking villages of the lower Pinka Valley (Pinkaboden).
-By 1950 there was only
+By 1950 there

 non-native, Croatian-speaking individuals in the village which came about through